TatianaBrt/Shop/README.md

 This project implements basic shopping cart and catalog features:
 * Add/Remove item to shopping cart
 * Filter and sort items in catalog
-* Payment with stripe platform
+* Payments with stripe platform
 * User authorization Auth 0